-We recommend completing your hours at one location to make it easier to track your hours.
+We recommend completing your hours at one location, such as the ReStore, to make it easier to track your hours.

 Sign up for a volunteer shift after receiving approval.

 Please arrive at least 5 minutes early for your scheduled shift.
-Find the construction site manager and inform them you are there to complete community service hours.
-Be sure to sign in and out.
-Before leaving, have the manager sign off on your hours – it is your responsibility to track the hours and report them to our office.
-We recommend you keep your own copy of your hours as well.
-All hours must be signed off on the day the hours were completed.
-Without a manager’s signature, these hours will not be counted toward your requirement.
+Find the supervising Habitat staff member and inform them you are there to complete community service hours.
+Be sure that you are checked in on POINT with the staff member.
+We recommend you keep your own copy of your hours as well, you can see hours volunteered in your POINT account.
+You will receive a letter

 What else should I know?